graymeta/terraform-aws-irisanywhere/README.md

 * `Certificate Private Key` in plain text.

 ### Creating DNS for the Iris ASG load balancer
-Create a DNS record for your Iris Anywhere implementation.
+Create a DNS record for the Iris Anywhere implementation.
 A CNAME pointing to the load balancer.

 ### AWS Quotas & Service Limits
 Select an AWS service to view its service limits.